aMOPel/nim-karax-website/content/special/experience.md

 ### Python
 In one of my courses I needed to use Python and thus I worked through most of the [official tutorial](https://docs.python.org/3/tutorial/index.html) back then.
-I used it again in my [bachelor thesis](fomu_trng) for hardware programming.
+I used it again in my [bachelor thesis](#/fomu_trng) for hardware programming.
 I've grown to appreciate statically typed languages, so Python wouldn't be my first choice for some applications.
-However I still enjoy it because of its concise syntax and extreme flexibility in use cases.
+However I do enjoy it, for its concise syntax and extreme flexibility in use cases.

 ### SQL